 Sicily’s Best Beaches

 Sicily’s 1,000kms of coastline has something for everyone including golden sandy beaches, pebbly coves, unspoilt nature reserves and bustling seaside resorts.
-From the Tyrrhenian coast in the north to the Mediterranean coast in the south and the Ionian coast in the east, Sicily has some excellent beaches to choose.
-If it’s long sandy beaches you’re after, head to the beaches in the north of the island, though these do tend to be the busier parts of the coast.
-If it’s wild and untouched beaches, the south could appeal more, while the east has a more significant number of rocky shores and charming fishing villages
+From the Tyrrhenian coast in the north to the Mediterranean coast in the south and the Ionian coast in the east, Sicily has some excellent beaches to choose from.
+If it’s a long sandy beach you’re after, head to the beaches in the north of the island, though these do tend to be the busier parts of the coast.
+If it’s wild and untouched beaches, the south could appeal more, while the east has a more significant number of rocky shores and charming fishing villages.

 Here are our top 5 beaches in Sicily:

 Cala Mosche may not have any bars, sun loungers or ice-cream sellers, but it is a quiet, little-known sandy beach well worth a visit for those seeking a peaceful location.
 Set within the Vendicari Nature Reserve on Sicily’s south-east coast and next to the archaeological site of Eloro, bathers will love the natural surroundings.
 Few, except the best informed, will make it here as access is limited to pedestrians, and requires a 15-minute walk through the Reserve.
 The beach has in the past been voted one of the most beautiful in Italy and also benefits from being set between two rocky ridges, meaning even on a windy day, the sea is calm and inviting – it’s an excellent spot for snorkelling too.